 Climate Change Gardening

 Learn how to care for plants in our ever-changing climate.
 Explore how plants are adapted to survive under a broad range of different environmental conditions.
 Learn more about plant science here.
+Not available in March.

 Challenge your knowledge of plants at Bovey Greenhouse.
 Learn from a Greenhouse Technician about current plant research followed by an interactive activity where students will work in groups to identify a collection of plants.
+Not available in March.

 Plant DNA Extraction Lab